locallyoptimistic/LocallyOptimistic/content/post/what-is-production.md

 Every “application” will have multiple environments, one of which will be the one facing non-developer users.
 The one facing non-developer users is typically called “production”.

-Here's my thesis: It's critical for Analytics teams to impact customer facing applications.
+Here's my thesis: It's critical for Analytics teams to impact customer facing applications[^1].
 If it is not possible to enable that in a safe way, then you should modify your customer facing application in such a way to make that possible.

 If you found that last paragraph shocking, I am about to blow your socks off: all of your analysts are deploying to production every day, already.
-Let me walk you through my favorite[^1] line of questioning:
+Let me walk you through my favorite[^2] line of questioning:

 * The BI tool that you configure to provide reporting to users within your company — is that not production?
 * The R script that assembled data, cleans it, and provides visualizations for a PPT that gets emailed to the exec team, is that not production?